 My primary research interests concern bureaucracies, service delivery, and the political economy in low- and middle-income countries with a particular focus on state capabilities and management practices within the public sector.

-My research uses both, quantitative and qualitative methods with an emphasis on causal inference.
+My research uses both, quantitative and qualitative methods.
 I have presented preliminary results at various international conferences including EPSA, PMRC, GLD, and King's Business School.

 Together with Dan Berliner (LSE) and Ashmita Gupta (ADRI), I have been part of the ISPF-funded project "State Effectiveness, Bureaucratic Management Practices, and Citizen-State Interaction in India" conducted in 2024-2025.
-We currently analyse data from this survey and dissemination events are in the planning phase.
+See the Policy and Media section for more.

 I further held consultancy roles with the International Budget Partnership and the World Bank Group.

-I also have teaching experience at the UG level and have been GTA for LSE's Executive Master programme for the course on Fiscal Governance and Budgeting.
+I also have teaching experience at the UG level and have been GTA for LSE's Executive Master programme for the course on Fiscal Governance and Budgeting for three years.
 In 2025, I have also been Associate Lecturer (Teaching) in Public Policy at UCL where I taught the master's course on Public Management: Theories and Innovations.
 I further hold the Head Tutor role for LSE's Online Certificate Course on Public Policy Transformation: AI, Innovation, and Technology.

 Before starting my PhD I obtained an MSc in Development Studies at the LSE.